 Expect your trip to take about the same time it would take on fixed route.
-(This includes the time to travel to and from bus stops and waiting to catch the bus.)
-We will probably pick-up or drop-off other riders en route to your destination.
+This includes the time to travel to and from bus stops and waiting to catch the bus.
+This is a shared ride service.

-Riders are enrolled in an automated call-ahead system.
+Riders are enrolled in an automated callahead system.
 A call will be activated approximately 8 to 10 minutes before the bus arrives.
 No need to call us even if you didn't answer the call.
 This is your notification to gather your things and be ready to go.

-You're still responsible for being ready to go during your pick-up window, whether or not you receive the callahead.
+You are responsible for being ready during your pick-up window, whether or not you receive the call-ahead.